SebasMelendez/Weather-Dashboard/README.md

 ## About The Project

-This website will help you keep tabs on the weather on any city you like! after each query a your last 5 searches are persisted in the history card, even if you refresh or navigate away!
+This website will help you keep tabs on the weather on any city you like!
+After each query a your last 5 searches are persisted in the history card, even if you refresh or navigate away!

 ![Product Name Screen Shot](./assets/images/fullpageScreenshot.jpeg)